Free Raised Garden Bed Plans

 Location and bed positioning can determine what types of plants thrive in your bed.

-For starters, you’ll want the ground to be generally flat, so that the bed gets adequate drainage and maintains healthy soil levels on all sides.
+For starters, you’ll want the ground to be generally flat, so that the bed has adequate drainage and maintains healthy soil levels.
 Have to work on a slope?
 No worries.
 We can develop bed designs that accommodate uneven ground.

-The structure’s north side gets the least sun year-round, so some plants like tomatoes, peppers, corn, and squash won’t do well there, while partial shade crops like leafy greens and peas may love that space.
+Remember that the structure’s north side will get the least amount of year-round sun, so some plants like tomatoes, peppers, corn, and squash won’t do well there.
+But partial shade crops like leafy greens and peas may love that space.

-While you don’t have to have a north-south or east-west orientation, the placement of plants within the beds also matters.
+While you don’t have to have a north-south or east-west orientation, the placement of plants within the beds is important.
 Make sure larger plants aren’t on the north or west side of the bed, where they block light from the other side, unless those smaller plants prefer protection from the afternoon sun.

-In addition to these garden health location considerations, think about how convenient your bed is.
+In addition to these garden-healthy location considerations, think about how convenient your bed is.
 You’ll visit an easy-to-access bed more often, which is good for your little garden.

 Sizing Your Raised Beds